sandra-liedtke/ti_scraper/README.md

 There are some configurations that may be modified before running the script:
  - To change the websites to be scraped, just add different links in the webpages section and/or remove existing links
  - There can be some stopwords defined, to remove some entries which contain these stopwords
+ - Some websites may have many reference links embedded, which would be added to the result, but are actually not needed.
+For this the specialHandling section defines under which circumstances those URLs should be added to the result following the logic *"Either the key is not contained in the URL, or the URL starts as given in the value"*
  - getDeltaRecords defines whether all entries currently displayed on the respective webpage should be kept or only those that are not yet listed in existing result files
      - HINT: The Delta-Update only works if a subfolder is given, where the result files are stored
  - In the resultfile section can be defined whether a result file should be created, where it should be stored and how it should be named